 - Ethical hacker

 - Security analyst

 Software is present in all kinds of application areas nowadays, ranging from computer applications, web services and information systems to the automotive or consumer electronics sector.
 You could become a researcher at the university or an industrial research centre.
 You might also follow your entrepreneurial spirit and start a company of your own, bringing your own state-of-the-art software solutions to the market.
-With a Master’s degree in Computer Science and a specialization in Software Technology you will also be able to find employment as a:
+With a Master’s in Computer Science and a specialisation in Software Technology you will also be able to find employment as a: